The Reduced Proper Motion selected halo: methods and description of the catalogue: Introduction

 A general approach to cope with poorly constrained or missing distances is to use the luminosity of the sources that are known as `standard candles', such as RR-Lyrae.
 Their period-luminosity relation can be used to derive distances that are typically accurate up to $\sim 5\%$.
 This makes RR-Lyrae outstanding targets to study the morphology of the disc and stellar halo \citep[e.g.][]{Watkins2009, Sesar2010, Drake2012, Hernitschek2018, Iorio2019TheMerger, Zinn2019LocalAlien}.
 The downside of RR-Lyrae stars is that they are not abundant.
-Another approach is to identify stars of a specific type such as BHBs \citep{Xue2008, Xue2011QuantifyingHalo, Deason2012TheHalo, Fukushima2017StructureStars, Lancaster2019TheStars}, or RGB stars \citep{Morrison2009FASHIONABLYHALO} whose absolute magnitude can be derived using isohrones when knowledge of their $\log{g}$ or metallicity is available, such as from spectroscopic surveys \citep[e.g.][]{ Leung2019SimultaneousLearning, Conroy2019MappingSurvey, Cargile2019MINESweeper:Era}.
+Another approach is to identify stars of a specific type such as blue horizontal-branch (BHB) stars \citep{Xue2008, Xue2011QuantifyingHalo, Deason2012TheHalo, Fukushima2017StructureStars, Lancaster2019TheStars}, or red-giant branch (RGB) stars \citep{Morrison2009FASHIONABLYHALO} whose absolute magnitude can be derived using isochrones when knowledge of their surface gravity $(\log{g})$ or metallicity is available, such as from spectroscopic surveys \citep[e.g.][]{ Leung2019SimultaneousLearning, Conroy2019MappingSurvey, Cargile2019MINESweeper:Era}.

-In this paper, we will use main sequence (MS) stars to study the Milky Way halo.
+In this paper, we use main sequence (MS) stars to study the Milky Way halo.
 The reason for focusing on MS stars is twofold.
 Firstly, they follow a relatively simple absolute magnitude relation as a function of colour, which can be used to calculate a photometric distance \citep[e.g.][]{Juric2008THEDISTRIBUTION, Ivezic2008TheMetallicity, Bonaca2012UPDATEOVERDENSITY}.
 Secondly, we can select them using only their photometry and proper motions (i.e. without knowing the distance to the stars) through a property known as the reduced proper motion \citep[e.g.][]{Jones1972REDUCED-PROPER-MOTIONDIAGRAMS, Smith2009}.